• Skip to primary navigation

 Even if you’ve already applied, you can politely decline an interview by responding and informing the interviewer or recruiter that you’re no longer interested.

-While you are under no need to give them a reason, you might simply state that you have received a better offer or that you have pursued a new professional path that is more appropriate for you.
+While you are under no need to give them a reason, you might state that you have received a better offer or that you have pursued a new professional path that is more appropriate for you.

-Simply express your gratitude for their time and effort, and let them know if you’d want to be kept in mind for any future positions that would be a better fit.
+Express your gratitude for their time and effort, and let them know if you’d want to be kept in mind for any future positions that would be a better fit.
 It’s critical to maintain a professional and courteous tone in this situation.

 How to Cancel an Interview